top of page

 "Forever let this place be a cry of despair and a warning to humanity where the Nazis murdered about one and half million men, women, and children mainly Jews from various countries of Europe.
 Auschwitz-Birkenau 1940 – 1945" - English memorial tablet at the International Memorial in former Auschwitz II-Birkenau site

-Auschwitz concentration camp was a network of German Nazi concentration camps and extermination camps built and operated by the Third Reich in Polish areas annexed by Nazi Germany during World War II.
-It comprised of Auschwitz I (the original camp), Auschwitz II-Birkenau (a combination concentration/extermination camp), Auschwitz III–Monowitz (a labor camp to staff an IG Farben factory), and 45 satellite camps [1].
-We focused on the first two sites.
+Auschwitz was a network of Nazi concentration and extermination camps in Poland during World War II.
+The complex includes Auschwitz I (the original camp) and Auschwitz II-Birkenau (the extermination camp), where over 1.1 million people perished, Auschwitz III–Monowitz (a labor camp to staff an IG Farben factory), and 45 satellite camps.
+Built by the Third Reich, Auschwitz represents one of the darkest chapters of human history.

 Auschwitz I